DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     Transmit timestamp at start of data stream.
 This is the timestamp of the first sample in the data stream in microseconds in the Unix epoch as an 64 bit number in little endian order, and is sent after the initial null byte and before the rest of the stream.
+If `TE` is specified this behaviour is changed as described below.

+TE
+    Transmit "extended" timestamps within the data stream instead of just a single timestamp at the start.
+This allows for more accurate timestamps to be recorded.
+The format of extended timestamps is the same as for historical data, consisting of an 8 byte header sent at the start of the data followed by a 12 or 16 byte header at the start of each block of data.

+    The initial header consists of a 4 byte block size followed by 4 bytes of 0, the block size specifies the number of samples sent in each data block.
+    The header at the start of each data block consists of an 8 byte timestamp (microseconds in the Unix epoch) followed by a 4 byte block duration (also in microseconds) and optionally (if `TEZ` specifed) 4 bytes specifing the FA turn counter.

 Z
-    Transmit T0 at start of data stream.
+    Transmit T0 at start of data stream, unless `TE` specified.
 This is the FA turn counter of the first sample, if available from the data stream, sent as a 32 bit number in little endian order.

+    If `TEZ` specified see `TE` above for details.

 U
     Don't use the TCP_CORK option to buffer the data stream.
 By default the